alexmorley/alexmorley.github.io/src/_includes/miniproj-intro.md

 Hey!
-Here are links to some projects I've been working on recently.
+Here are links to some mini-projects I've done for fun over the years as the sole or main contributer.
+You can find more of my (better) work in my [CV](cv/) that includes collaborative and grant-funded projects.